Team100/all24/README.md

 }
 ```

+## Build.gradle

-In your build.gradle file, add this clause:
+In your build.gradle file, add this clause just after the "plugins" clause (near the top).

 ```gradle
 sourceSets {